PA Program

 Completion of the GRE (no minimum score requirement): GRE school code 0900

-In lieu of the GRE, applicants may provide MCAT, PCAT, or DAT scores
+In lieu of the GRE, applicants may provide MCAT, PCAT, or DAT scores.
+The program has not adopted using the PA-CAT test results as a substitution for the GRE.

 MCAT (old version) 29 or MCAT (new version) 505 required